mekramy/gojalaali/README.md

 # Go Jalaali

-`gojalaali` is a Go package that provides implementation of Jalaali (Persian) calendar for standard go `time` package.
+`gojalaali` is a Go package that provides implementation of Jalaali (Persian) calendar for standard go `time` interface.
 It supports standard Go **time** package layout for formatting and parsing jalaali dates and times, as well as converting between Jalaali and Gregorian dates.

 ## Installation